No, ladybirds are not poisonous to dogs. Many people are surprised to learn that ladybirds are poisonous to dogs.

 Are Black Beetles Harmful to Dogs?

-If you’re wondering whether black beetles are harmful to dogs, the answer is unfortunately yes.
-These pests can carry a number of diseases that can be passed on to your furry friend, so it’s important to take precautions if you think your dog has come into contact with one.
+The answer is unfortunately yes.
+These pests can carry a number of diseases that can be passed on to your dog, so it’s important to take precautions if you think your dog has come into contact with one.

 Some of the most common diseases associated with black beetles include rabies, Lyme disease, and Rocky Mountain spotted fever.